-This unit is likely to form part of a group award, one in which the candidates are provided with the skills and competences necessary to become Hospitality Supervisors/Managers/Middle managers.
-This Unit is vital in order to provide them with the knowledge necessary to be responsible for food hygiene in a practical situation including having an awareness of HACCP as the basis on which food-safety management systems need to be based.
+This unit is likely to form part of a Group Award, one in which the candidates are provided with the skills and competences necessary to become Hospitality Supervisors/Managers/Middle managers.
+This unit is vital in order to provide them with the knowledge necessary to be responsible for food hygiene in a practical situation, including having an awareness of HACCP as the basis on which food safety management systems need to be designed.
 Candidates should be encouraged to apply their knowledge in other areas of their course (where appropriate) particularly if they are to be assessed in units that involve practical cookery.
-The achievement of this unit will allow candidates to apply to REHIS for an Intermediate food hygiene certificate.
+The achievement of this unit will allow candidates to apply to REHIS for their Intermediate Food Hygiene certificate, giving them dual certification.